Sheffield-iGEM/2024-website/README.md

 ```
 - then in the specific directory you want to have the git repo and use the command
 ```
-zola build
+zola init
 ```
 - put in any details you like for the URL and make sure to say yes

-- next you want to get the git repo so use the commands
+- next you want to get the git repo so use the commands * not sure how repeatable the results are!!!
 ```
 git init
 git remote add origin https://github.com/Sheffield-iGEM/2024-website.git